DanielStrutt/data-cbs-interview/README.md

 # data-cbs-interview

-A production-grade DataOps pipeline that ingests daily financial price data, transforms it into enriched analytics-ready Parquet files, and loads it into a MotherDuck cloud data warehouse.
-Built as part of a Senior DataOps Engineer interview task.
+A Data pipeline that ingests daily financial price data, transforms it into enriched analytics-ready Parquet files, and loads it into a MotherDuck cloud data warehouse.

 ---